hmakelin/gisnav/docs/pages/extend_gisnav.rst

 with primitive types and numpy arrays is used instead for the public API for better accessibility.

 .. note::
-    If you really want to access the :class:`.OutputData` instance instead of the dictionary, you can override the private :meth:`._publish` method, which is just a conversion wrapper for the public API
+    If you want to access the :class:`.OutputData` instance instead of the dictionary, you can override the private :meth:`._publish` method, which is just a conversion wrapper for the public API

 .. code-block::